How to Become a Psychologist in Wisconsin

 Wisconsin offers up a rich history and beautiful sights, but that’s not all.
 For psychologists, it offers a healthy job market.
 According to Wisconsin’s Worknet, healthcare is the largest growing industry in the state.
 It’s expected to grow 20% through the year 2018.
 This means that once you’ve obtained your license, you shouldn’t have a problem finding a job.
 However, like most states, there are many steps required before an individual can become a psychologist in Wisconsin.

 The responsibility a psychologist takes on with each patient is considerable, as they are often their patients’ greatest help in overcoming or managing mental and emotional conditions that can range from mild to debilitating.
 The state of Wisconsin understands this, and seeks to ensure that all of their psychologists are highly qualified and able to take on this responsibility.
-Professionals in the state of Washington are not permitted to utilize the title “Psychologist” until they have obtained licensure within the state.
+Professionals in the state of Wisconsin are not permitted to utilize the title “Psychologist” until they have obtained licensure within the state.
 Before that can happen, there is a series of requirements that must be met.

 Education Requirements for Psychologist Licensing in Wisconsin

 The first step in obtaining a psychology license in America’s Dairy Land is obtaining a degree from a doctoral program in psychology.
 The educational institution must be regionally accredited.
 Wisconsin offers up a few great programs available at schools like the University of Wisconsin, Milwaukee.
 You will find a full list of campus-based programs and online programs here.